-In response to the Scottish Housing Regulator's Regulatory Framework first introduced in 2012, the Committee at Clydebank Housing Association developed a comprehensive Committee Training, Appraisal and Mentoring process.
-The process has strengthened the Association's governance through ensuring each Committee Member is aware of their strengths and areas where they need to further develop their skills and knowledge.
+In response to the Scottish Housing Regulator's Regulatory Frameworkfirst introduced in 2012, the Committee at Clydebank Housing Association has developed a comprehensive Committee Training, Appraisal and Mentoring process.
+The new-process has already strengthened the Association's governance through ensuring each Committee Member is aware of their strengths and areas where they need to further develop their skills and knowledge.